shikijs/twoslash/CONTRIBUTING.md

 #### Examples

 The examples projects have been used to bootstrap the integration plugins, and definitely have the potential to get out of date with the `main` branch of Shiki Twoslash.
 As a development environment they are a tad weak.

+#### Twoslash

+Shiki Twoslash relies on Twoslash which lives in the [TypeScript website monorepo](https://github.com/microsoft/TypeScript-Website/tree/v2/packages/ts-twoslasher).
+For more daring features, you may need to add support there first.